mgrahamjo/breadbox/README.md

 ### Defining URL parameters

 Sometimes you don't know exactly what the URL will look like when you want to render a certain template.
-Consider a blog in which each post resides at /posts/<id>.
+Consider a blog in which each post resides at the URL `/posts/<id>`.

 In this case, you need to use a placeholder in the route, with the expectation that it will map to a blog post ID.